 Bring out your dead computer accessories for Halloween!
 What, you don’t already have a full assortment of customized Halloween devices to use around the office?
 Then you are missing out, because there are a lot of options floating around.

 So take a break and search online for fun ways to dress up your computer.
 A plethora of party favors, spider webs, and fake intestines exist for you to use specifically for your monitor and deskpace.
 However, for the real effects, you need to replace your mousepad with a sinister haunted house, your mouse with a giant spider, and find a keyboard with a spooky print on it.
 Oh, and jump drives?
-There are many exciting options out in the world.
+There are out in the world.
 There’s also a number of mobile accessories to explore this Halloween.

 Haunt the PC